Nitish0589/SCM-FINAL-EVALUATION/README.md

 10. Thank You Page Version-1 Release:
 Released by Novesh ahead of the deadline, which was May 15, 2024 and pulled by the leader at 9:50 PM IST on May 15, 2024.

+11. Version 1.0 Release:
+First version of the Survey Form released at 10:00 AM IST on May 15, 2024.